swiftyfinch/Rugby/README.md

 Why do we need some optimizations while working on huge projects with [CocoaPods](https://github.com/CocoaPods/CocoaPods)?\
 `-` Slow and unnecessary indexing of pods targets, which implementation we rarely try to edit;\
-`-` Redundant rebuild time, probably as a result of problems, related to CocoaPods or Xcode build system;\
+`-` Redundant rebuild time, probably as a result of problems, related to CocoaPods or Xcode;\
 `-` Freezing UI during navigating through a project or editing it;\
 `-` Broken or extremely slow autocompletion;\
 `-` Noisy laptop turbines, heated aluminum, and infinite spinning pinwheel.